 - [29] For the reasons discussed, subject to hearing from the parties, it appears Mr I's career has ended and there will be no question of him being licensed again.
-His licence has been suspended but may need to be cancelled to complete the process.
-It is likely not appropriate to impose a penalty. - [30] It does appear appropriate to make orders for the refund of fees, or any compensation that may be justified.
+His licence has been suspended, though it may be necessary to cancel his licence.
+It appears likely to be inappropriate to impose a penalty. - [30] It does appear appropriate to make orders for the refund of fees, or any compensation that may be justified.
 The complainant should identify what his claims are for the refund of fees (apparently the whole of the fees paid), the amount of any compensation and the grounds for requiring Mr I to pay compensation.